johanubbink/tuning_mpc/README.md

 # From Instantaneous to Predictive Control: A More Intuitive and Tunable MPC Formulation for Robot Manipulators
-This repository is intended to accomany the paper "From Instantaneous to Predictive Control: A More Intuitive and Tunable MPC Formulation for Robot Manipulators", submitted to RA-L. In particular, it containts the source code for the motivation example used throughout the paper, as well as some additional animations to better illustrate the main points.
+This repository is intended to accompany the paper "From Instantaneous to Predictive Control: A More Intuitive and Tunable MPC Formulation for Robot Manipulators", submitted to RA-L. In particular, it containts the source code for the motivation example used throughout the paper, as well as some additional animations to better illustrate the main points.

 <!-- [![YouTube](http://i.ytimg.com/vi/do_SWGdcBRU/hqdefault.jpg)](https://www.youtube.com/watch?v=do_SWGdcBRU) -->